FLUKA (FLUktuierende KAskade or Fluctuating Cascade) is a general purpose tool for calculations of particle transport and interactions with matter.

 The highest priority in the design and development of FLUKA has always been the implementation and improvement of sound and modern physical models.
 Results are regularly checked against experimental data.
 As a result, the code has reached a high level of reliability and it provides predictability where no experimental data are directly available.

 Another feature of FLUKA is its double capability to be used in a biased mode as well as a fully analogue code.
 For most applications, no programming is required from the user.
 However, a number of user interface routines (in Fortran 77) are available for users with special requirements.

-• User support is provided through the web site and a dedicated mailing list
+- User support is provided through the web site and a dedicated forum

-All relevant spesifications and technical aspects of the technology can be found in the online manual of FLUKA.
+All relevant specifications and technical aspects of the technology can be found in the online manual of FLUKA.